West Indian cricket team in England in 1995: 1st Test

-2nd Test (22–26 June)
+2nd Test

 The second Test at Lord's proved to be a closer contest.
 Fraser was recalled to the side in place of Malcolm and Phillip DeFreitas was dropped for the umpteenth time to make way for debutant Dominic Cork.
 For the West Indies, Ottis Gibson made his Test debut and Benjamin missed out.

 Atherton won the toss and elected to bat first, and although the West Indian bowlers made inroads either side of lunch it looked the right decision with Robin Smith (61) and Graham Thorpe (52) taking the score up to 185/3 just after the tea interval.
 The game then changed around – Smith and Mark Ramprakash were both deceived by Carl Hooper's off-spin and Thorpe and Darren Gough followed soon after, leaving the tail with some work.
 Cork and Martin added 50 for the eighth wicket, but England were disappointed with a total of 283 all out.

 Gough and Fraser struck early in the West Indian first innings to leave the tourists 23/2, but Hooper (40), Jimmy Adams (54), Richardson (49) and Keith Arthurton (75) made significant contributions to a first innings lead of 41.
 Fraser was easily the pick of the England bowlers, sending down 33 overs during the innings and finishing with deserved figures of 5/66.
 The home side might have done even better had they held their catches – Arthurton was reprieved when still in single figures.